cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 #### Features of the above `tsconfig.json`

-- Uses `"moduleResolution": "node"` - this is not pure-ESM because pure-ESM expects you to import with the filenames, while node module resolution can import extensionless paths, but it works well with consumers that use bundlers themselves
+- Uses `"moduleResolution": "node"` - this is not pure-ESM because pure-ESM expects you to import filenames with their file extension, while node module resolution can import extensionless paths, but node module resolution generally works well with consumers that use bundlers themselves
 - Uses `"target": "es2018"` - This is does a small amount of transpilation of super modern features, but would generally not require your users to babel-ify their `node_modules` if they consume your library